 1. Don’t be a mindless shopping machine

-Research brands: if you are lusting after a particular blouse, lookup the CSR information for the designer to find out where, how and with what their clothes are made.
+Do a little digging.
+If you’re lusting after a particular top, lookup the CSR information for the designer to find out where, how and with what their clothes are made.
 If you find out that they’re on the right track – maybe the blouse is made locally or uses eco-friendly material – great!
 If not, consider spending a few extra minutes perusing the net for one that looks just like it but will be better for mother earth.